-Home Select assisted a 32-year-old first-time buyer in purchasing his first apartment: a 45 sqm 2-bedroom in Menilmontant, in the 20th arrondissement of Paris.
-The Home Select property hunter found the property in 5 weeks.
-The price was negotiated from 395,000 euros down to 365,000 euros, a saving of 30,000 euros (7.6%).
+Home Select helped a 32-year-old first-time buyer purchase his first flat: a 45 sqm two-room flat in Ménilmontant, in the 20th arrondissement of Paris.
+The Home Select property hunter found it in 5 weeks.
+The price was negotiated from 395,000 euros down to 365,000 euros, a saving of 30,000 euros, or 7.6%.

 Mission summary